mjwarrior/houserules/README.md

     - House must be clean
     - Homework must be done
     - Clothing Must be ready for next day
+    - No playing on school days after 8am or before 4pm
     - Every Week starts with 4 hours time for each child

 ### Earning